getbreathelife/onespan-sign-node/README.md

 :warning: This library is still a WIP

-Node.js library for the OneSpan Sign API
+Node.js library for the OneSpan Sign API.
+(Version 11.46)

 If you wish to contribute to this project, please read the [contribution guidelines](./CONTRIBUTING.md).